Dextarfinity/mango-leaves-model/README.md

 2. **Build fails on Railway**:
    - Check that all files are uploaded to GitHub
+   - Try the fast configuration for quicker builds
    - Verify `requirements.txt` has correct dependencies

 3. **Predictions not working**: